megcupp/Neutrophils-and-Cancer-Prognosis/README.md

 An umbrella review of neutrophil counts (NLR and TAN) and cancer prognosis (OS, CSS, DFS, PFS, RFS).

-|Umbrella review of neutrophil counts and cancer prognosis| creates an aggregated set of meta-analyses from data pulled from published studies.
+"Umbrella review of neutrophil counts and cancer prognosis" creates an aggregated set of meta-analyses from data pulled from published studies.

 Features